Isle of Wight Guru

 If you get the 28 minute Red Funnel passenger ferry then you'll arrive in (West) Cowes.
 Assuming you want to spend less than an hour each way on the bus then some good options include:

 • Cowes and Gurnard.
-The seafront walk to Gurnard takes about half an hour and once you're in Gurnard there's a seafront playground, somewhere to buy an ice cream and a mostly shingly beach with attractive beach huts.
+The seafront walk to Gurnard takes about half an hour and once you're in Gurnard there's a seafront playground, a much-improved pub called The Woodvale, somewhere to buy an ice cream and a mostly shingly beach with attractive beach huts.
 If you wander round the back of the sailing club, there's another beach hidden away.
 The beach at Cowes is stony so it's fine for sitting and watching yachts sailing past but it's not a sandcastle beach, unless you bring your own cement.
 Cowes itself has quite a few yachty shops, a small museum and a good choice of places to eat.
 We enjoyed the Cowes Treasure Trail as a way of exploring the town in a couple of hours.

 Yachts in Cowes